Adventure: Mythology and fiction

 Some of the oldest and most widespread stories in the world are stories of adventure, such as Homer's Odyssey.

 The knight errant was the form the "adventure seeker" character took in the Late Middle Ages.

 Adventure fiction exhibits these "protagonist on adventurous journey" characteristics, as do many popular feature films, such as Star Wars and Raiders of the Lost Ark.

 Lewis Carroll's Alice's Adventures in Wonderland is a well-known example of a fantasized adventure story.

-Marvel Comics, DC Comics, and other comic book publishers often use "adventurer"—or, in some cases, "costumed adventurer" or "superhuman adventurer"—as a synonym for "super-hero."

 Outdoors

 Adventure books may have the theme of the hero or main character going to face the wilderness or Mother Nature.
 Examples include books such as Hatchet or My Side of the Mountain.
 These books are less about "questing", such as in mythology or other adventure novels, but more about surviving on their own, living off the land, gaining new experiences, and becoming closer to the natural world.